chris10davies/MSDS692-Data-Science-Practicum/README.md

 ``` python
 Sentiment(polarity=0.075, subjectivity=0.4, assessments=[(['same'], 0.0, 0.125, None), (['other'], -0.125, 0.375, None), (['only'], 0.0, 1.0, None), (['top'], 0.5, 0.5, None), (['left'], 0.0, 0.0, None)])
 ```
-TextBlob give a high score for the word 'top' and does not recognize things like sarcasm.
-After a conversation with Dr. George, it the future it may be beneficial to train my own sentiment model.
+TextBlob give a high polarity and subjectivity score for the word 'top' and does not recognize things like sarcasm.
+After a conversation with Dr. George, in the future it may be beneficial to train my own sentiment classifier.

 LSA/SVD
 pyclustering